devbridge/Styleguide/README.md

 Furthermore, you'll be asked to supply relative path from your project root to template for snippets (which will be inserted into iframe).
 This is optional, but if you want to customize what's inside the iframe feel free to do so.

+At last step you'll be asked to supply port on which Styleguide server will work.

 Finally, all the generated configuration will be printed to terminal and if you confirm - press <kbd>Enter</kbd>.

 After these steps there will be created folder structure like this: